prastiyo12/home-assignment/README.md

-# Silentmode – POS File Transfer Demo
+# File Transfer Demo

 ## Overview
-This project demonstrates a pragmatic file transfer mechanism for **offline-first POS (Point of Sale)** systems.

-Each on-premise POS client maintains a **persistent outbound connection** to a central server.
+This project demonstrates a **pragmatic and on-demand file transfer mechanism** between multiple on-premise clients and a central server.

-This allows the server to request data **on demand** without polling and without relying on client IP addresses.
+Each client maintains a **persistent outbound connection** to the server, allowing the server to request files **at any time** without polling and without relying on client IP addresses.

-The design reflects real-world retail environments where POS machines are deployed behind NATs or firewalls.
+The design is suitable for environments where clients are deployed behind NATs or firewalls and direct inbound connections are not feasible.

 ---

 ## Architecture

 ```
-[ POS Client ]
+[ Client ]
      |
      |  WebSocket (persistent, outbound)
      v